-UAM MISSION STATEMENT Unit Learning Outcomes 1 The mission of the University of Arkansas at Monticello Goals 1, 2, 3, 4 2 shares with all universities the commitment to search for 3 truth, understanding through scholastic endeavor.
-4 The University seeks to enhance and share knowledge, to Goals 1, 2, 3, 4 5 preserve and promote the intellectual content of society, and 6 to educate people for critical thought.
-7 The University provides learning experiences that enable Casla 1 2 2 4 8 students to synthesize knowledge, communicate effectively, Goals 1,2,3,4 9 use knowledge and technology with intelligence and
+The University of Arkansas at Monticello shares with all universities the commitment to search for truth and understanding through scholastic endeavor.
+The University seeks to enhance and share knowledge, to preserve and promote the intellectual content of society, and to educate people for critical thought.
+The University provides learning experiences which enable students to synthesize knowledge, communicate effectively, use knowledge and technology with intelligence and responsibility, and act creatively within their own and other cultures.

-10 responsibility, and act creatively within their own and other 11 cultures.
-12 The University strives for excellence in all its endeavors.
-Goals 2 and 4 13 Educational opportunities encompass the liberal arts, basic 14 and applied sciences, selected professions, and vocational/ 15 technical preparation.
-16 These opportunities are founded in a strong program of Goal 2 17 general education and are fulfilled through contemporary 10 disciplinary curricula, certification programs, and 18 19 vocational/technical education or workforce training.
-20 The University assures opportunities in higher education for both traditional and non-traditional students and strives to Goals 3 and 4 21 provide an environment that fosters individual achievement 22 and personal development.
-23 and personal development.
-23
+The University strives for excellence in all its endeavors.
+Educational opportunities encompass the liberal arts, basic and applied sciences, selected professions, and vocational and technical preparation.
+These opportunities are founded in a strong program of general education and are fulfilled through contemporary disciplinary curricula, certification programs, and vocational/technical education or workforce training.
+The University assures opportunities in higher education for both traditional and non-traditional students and strives to provide an environment which fosters individual achievement and personal development.